CloudSnorkel/standalone-soci-indexer/README.md

 ./standalone-soci-indexer 1234567890.dkr.ecr.us-east-1.amazonaws.com/some-repo:latest
 ```

 The indexer will automatically use the provided environment AWS credentials to login to ECR.
-If you need to use a different authentication method, you can use the `--auth` flag to specify a different authentication token.:
+If you need to use a different authentication method, you can use the `--auth` flag to specify a different authentication token:

 ```bash
 ./standalone-soci-indexer docker.io/some-repo:latest --auth user:password